altar31/altar31/README.md

  - PhD in Physics and former energy engineer
  - Amoung other things, i'm interested in solving complex problems, \
    data processing systems, AI models and software engineering
+- I'am a polyglot programmer ( Rust, Typescript, Python ...) and i like to play with functional programming paradigms in my sparse time
  - I'm a bike practitioner, jogger and traveler
  - I have an amazing wife and two cats